-When large stars begin their death throes they explode in a colossal supernova, one of the most sudden and violent events in the sky.
+When large stars reach the end of their lives they explode in a supernova, one of the most sudden and violent events in the sky.

 Large stars live fast and die young.
 They, like stars of all sizes, create light by converting hydrogen to helium in a process known as nuclear fusion.

-But in the most massive stars this process is rapidly accelerated, meaning that they can burn through their stores of hydrogen gas within as little as a few million years.
+But in the most massive stars this process is rapidly accelerated, meaning that they can burn through their stores of hydrogen gas in as little as a few million years.

 Compare this to the Sun, which has a lifespan estimated to be 10 billion years.

-Stars live in a delicate balance between two opposing forces: the gravity trying to make them collapse inwards and the thermal pressure of nuclear fusion exerting an outward pressure.
+Stars live in a delicate balance between two opposing forces: gravity trying to make them collapse inwards and thermal pressure of nuclear fusion exerting outward pressure.

-Eventually all that the star has to act against gravity is electron degeneracy pressure – the resistance to having more than one electron in the same place at the same time.
+All the star has to act against gravity is electron degeneracy pressure, the resistance to having more than one electron in the same place at the same time.

 When the core reaches a critical density of 1.4 solar masses, known as the Chandrasekhar limit, even the plucky electrons can’t keep up the fight.

-At that point the star’s core collapses in a matter of seconds, quickly followed by the outer layers of gas rushing in at as fast as 25 per cent the speed of light.
+The star’s core collapses in a matter of seconds, quickly followed by the outer layers of gas rushing in at as fast as 25% the speed of light.

 The core continues to collapse until the resistance between atomic particles stops it from collapsing any further.